 Homes for rent with no deposit do exist, but they rarely mean zero cost at move-in.
 A security deposit is a refundable sum, typically equal to one to two months' rent, held by the landlord to cover unpaid rent or damages at move-out.
-On a $1,500/month rental, that means $1,500 to $3,000 upfront (as of Q2 2026).
-For renters who cannot cover that amount alongside first month's rent, three legitimate paths exist: deposit alternative programs, private landlord promotions, and income-qualified housing.
+On a $1,500/month rental, that means $1,500 to $3,000 upfront (as of Q3 2026).
+For renters who cannot cover that amount alongside first month's rent, four legitimate paths exist: deposit alternative programs, deposit installment plans, private landlord promotions, and income-qualified housing.

 Each path works differently.
 Each carries real tradeoffs.
 This guide breaks down what each option actually costs, where to find it, and what to watch for so you can decide which fits your situation.

 brightplace shows available rentals in your target city, including move-in specials and flexible-deposit listings.
-Search your city at brightplace.ai.
+Search your city at app.brightplace.ai.

 A deposit alternative program replaces the traditional security deposit with a smaller non-refundable fee or monthly charge paid by the renter.
-Four providers dominate this category, and each structures its product differently.
+Three major providers serve this category in 2026.

-Rhino operates as an insurance product.
-You pay a monthly premium, and Rhino covers the landlord if damages occur.
-Rhino's monthly insurance fee ranges from approximately $5 to $25 per month depending on the deposit size and the renter's credit profile (as of Q2 2026).
-Available in Sun Belt and coastal markets.
+In February 2025, Rhino and Jetty merged to create the largest security deposit insurance company in the U.S., now serving over 6 million rental units.
+The combined entity, led by CEO Georges Clement, offers a unified product suite including deposit insurance, cash deposit management, renters insurance, guarantor coverage, and loss-of-employment insurance.
+Rhino's monthly insurance fee ranges from approximately $5 to $25 per month depending on the deposit size and the renter's credit profile (as of Q3 2026).
+Available across Sun Belt and coastal markets.
 The limitation: your monthly payments are non-refundable, unlike a traditional deposit you could get back.
+You still owe the landlord for any actual damages at move-out, on top of the fees you already paid.

 LeaseLock is a landlord-facing product.
 The property subscribes to LeaseLock's service, and as a result, qualifying renters move in with zero deposit.
 Most common in large institutional communities with 500 or more units.
 The limitation: only available at participating properties, and you cannot request it at a property that does not already use the platform.